konfiger/konfiger-dotnet/README.md

 Before you begin contribution please read the contribution guide at [CONTRIBUTING GUIDE](https://keyvaluedb.github.io/contributing.html)

-You can open issue or file a request that only address problems in this implementation on this repo, if the issue address the concepts of the package then create an issue or rfc [here](https://github.com/keyvaluedb/key-value-db/)
+You can open issue or file a request that only address problems in this implementation on this repo, if the issue address the concepts of the package then create an issue or rfc [here](https://github.com/keyvaluedb/keyvaluedb.github.io/)

 **The world needs you**.

 ## License

-MIT License Copyright (c) 2019 Azeez Adewale
+MIT License Copyright (c) 2019 Adewale Azeez - keyvaluedb